ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 format your data so that it is clear which taxon each value comes from.
 There are two possible
 formats:

-1. All observations in a column are from **a single taxon**: in this case, you can put a valid taxon name (see Taxa worksheet) in the ''taxon_name'' descriptor for this column.
+1. All observations in a column are from **a single taxon**: in this case, you can put a valid taxon name (see Taxa worksheet) in the `taxon_name` descriptor for this column.

 Example: Observation counts in separate columns for each taxon